sudheerj/javascript-interview-questions/README.md

 335. ### Does javascript uses mixins

-      Mixin is a generic object-oriented programming term - is a class containing methods that can be used by other classes without a need to inherit from it.
-In JavaScript we can only inherit from a single object. ie. There can be only one `[[prototype]]` for an object.

-      But sometimes we require to extend more than one, to overcome this we can use Mixin which helps to copy methods to the prototype of another class.

-      Say for instance, we've two classes `User` and `CleanRoom`.
-Suppose we need to add `CleanRoom` functionality to `User`, so that user can clean the room at demand.
-Here's where concept called mixins comes into picture.
+      JavaScript does not have built-in support for mixins as a formal language feature.
+However, developers commonly implement mixins using various patterns to enable code reuse and composition.

+      A mixin is a way to add reusable functionality from one or more objects into a class or another object, without using classical inheritance.
+It promotes object composition by combining behaviors or properties from different sources into a single destination.

+      ### Mixin Example using Object composition
       ```javascript
-      // mixin
+      // Define a mixin
-      let cleanRoomMixin = {
+      const canEat = {
-        cleanRoom() {
-          alert(`Hello ${this.name}, your room is clean now`);
-        },
-        sayBye() {
+        eat() {
-          alert(`Bye ${this.name}`);
-        },
+          console.log("Eating...");
+        }
       };

+      const canWalk = {
+        walk() {
+          console.log("Walking...");
+        }
+      };

+      const canRead = {
+        read() {
+          console.log("Reading...");
+        }
+      };

-      // usage:
+      // Create a class
-      class User {
+      class Person {
         constructor(name) {
           this.name = name;
         }
       }

-      // copy the methods
-      Object.assign(User.prototype, cleanRoomMixin);

-      // now User can clean the room
-      new User("Dude").cleanRoom(); // Hello Dude, your room is clean now!
+      // Apply mixins
+      Object.assign(Person.prototype, canEat, canWalk, canRead);

+      // Use it
+      const person = new Person("Sudheer");
+      person.eat();  // Output: Eating...
+      person.walk(); // Output: Walking...
+      person.read(); // Output: Reading...
       ```
+      ### Benefits
+      - Avoids deep inheritance hierarchies
+      - Encourages composition over inheritance
+      - Promotes reusable and modular code

+      Modern JavaScript favors mixin alternatives like composition, delegation, higher-order functions, and class mixins to promote reusable and modular code.
+Libraries like Lodash offer utilities for object composition, while frameworks like Vue.js provide built-in mixin features to promote reusable and modular code.

       **[⬆ Back to Top](#table-of-contents)**

-336. ### What is a thunk function
+1.   ### What is a thunk function

       A thunk is just a function which delays the evaluation of the value.
 It doesn’t take any arguments but gives the value whenever you invoke the thunk. i.e, It is used not to execute now but it will be sometime in the future.
 Let's take a synchronous example,